romanoBeer/romanoBeer/README.md

 # 💫 About Me:
 My name is Romano Beer, I'm a experienced web developer with a strong background in C#, HTML, and CSS, and a proven track record of delivering high-quality web development projects.
 Skilled in managing servers for websites, ensuring their security, performance, and availability.
 Proficient in various content management systems and e-commerce platforms.
-Currently employed at OM & Barker, providing web development services to clients, and committed to staying up to date with the latest web development technologies and trends.
+Providing web development services to clients, and committed to staying up to date with the latest web development technologies and trends.

 # 💻 Tech Stack: